MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 >[action]
 > In our interface objects library, search for a `CollectionView` and drag and drop it into your new view controller.

 Collection Views might be a new concept to you, but not to worry, you have seen something similiar before.
 You can think of a collection view as a more flexible way to group a "collection" of items, just like a table view, but there is even more flexibility with collection views.
-They work just like table views, and in fact, they have to still know which view controller will be its delegate and its datasource just like a table view.
+Just like a table view, they have to know which view controller will be its delegate and its datasource.

 >[action]
 > Before we forget, lets control drag from our collection view to the icon that says *file's Owner' and select just the boxes that say *datasource* and *delegate*

 > ![Remove Main](./assets/setCollectionView.png)

-Now our collection view knows what is responsible for handling the datasource and the delegate, in this case will be the `AddHabitViewController`.
+Now our collection view knows what is responsible for handling the datasource and the delegate, in this case it will be the `AddHabitViewController`.

 To finish off the actual layout on this view controller, let us add a button at the bottom that will be pressed once the user picks an image for their habit.